 End-To-End Testing

-As the primary function of API is to transfer data and logic from one component to another, end-to-end API testing aims to validate this flow of data and detect any possible hindrance in between the path.
+As the primary function of API is to transfer data and logic from one component to another, end-to-end API testing aims to validate this flow of data and detect any possible hindrance between the path.
 End-to-end API testing is done to validate the API connections to different components and check if the data and information flow smoothly or not.

 Integration Testing

-APIs connect different layers of the system, software, or the application and therefore act as a medium of integration among these different layers.
+APIs connect different layers of the system, software, or application and therefore act as a medium of integration among these different layers.
 Integration testing aims to test API’s connections with the layers and therefore is the most common form of API testing.

 Performance Testing